Configuration & Usage

 Any other model --bigModel

-The anthropic/, openai/, and gemini/ prefixes are stripped before matching, so anthropic/claude-3-5-sonnet and claude-3-5-sonnet both map to the big model.
+The anthropic/, openai/, and gemini/ prefixes are stripped before matching, so anthropic/claude-3-5-sonnet and claude-3-5-sonnet both route to the same model.

 Override the defaults: